|

 - Temperature and humidity, both maximum and minimum daily amplitude

-- Atmospheric Pressure, is key to determining climate trends of the coming hours and days
+- Atmospheric Pressure, a key to determining climate trends in the upcoming hours and days

 - Rainfall

-- Winds, both speed and direction, is one of the most important variables for navigation planning
+- Winds, both speed and direction, one of the most important variables for navigation planning

-As well, with the weather information it would be possible to compare the variables before described, and their dynamic along the year, with the presence of interesting wildlife for scientific research.
-The effort to record these data sustained over time, will develop predictive models.
+Also, with the weather information it would be possible to compare the variables before described, and their dynamics throughout the year, with the presence of interesting wildlife for scientific research.
+The effort to record this data sustained over time, will help in developing predictive models.

 |